nim-lang/Nim/doc/lib.rst

 Read this `document <apis.html>`_ for a quick overview of the API design.

-The `bottom <#nimble>`_ of this page includes a list of 3rd party packages created by the Nim community.
-These packages are a useful addition to the modules in the standard library.
+In addition to the modules in the standard library, third-party packages created by the Nim community can be used via `Nimble <#nimble>`_, Nim's package manager.

 Pure libraries